A small ministry with a large hope.

 Quarterly reports.
 Open books.
 Names and faces, not just statistics.
 You see exactly what your gift did.

-A small team in Tucson and on the field — some full-time, some faithful volunteers.
+Eleven difference makers — some full-time, some faithful volunteers.

 Monica Ingabire